mui/material-ui/docs/data/material/components/snackbars/snackbars.md

 Snackbars differ from [Alerts](/material-ui/react-alert/) in that Snackbars have a fixed position and a high z-index, so they're intended to break out of the document flow; Alerts, on the other hand, are usually part of the flow—except when they're [used as children of a Snackbar](#use-with-alerts).

-Snackbars also from differ from [Dialogs](/material-ui/react-dialog/) in that Snackbars are not intended to convey _critical_ information or block the user from interacting with the rest of the app; Dialogs, by contrast, require input from the user before they can be dismissed.
+Snackbars also from differ from [Dialogs](/material-ui/react-dialog/) in that Snackbars are not intended to convey _critical_ information or block the user from interacting with the rest of the app; Dialogs, by contrast, require input from the user in order to be dismissed.

 ## Basics

+### Import

 ```jsx
 import Snackbar from '@mui/material/Snackbar';